blaboing/WTFPLstuff/README.md

 # WTFPLstuff
-stuff I made licensed with WTFPL 2.0
+stuff I made and uploaded here is licensed under the WTFPL 2.0 license